MahmutCanGonul/Azure-Storage-Xamarin/README.md

-▶️1.Step: Download WindowsAzure.Storage package on your project
+▶️1.Step: Download WindowsAzure.Storage package on your project and  you must create string object for connection string key integration:

 ▶️2.Step: Write Task method like UploadAzureToFile() and enter this logic in this Task method: